 Institutions shall disclose information relating to their own funds.
 Furthermore, institutions shall disclose a description of the main features of the Common Equity Tier 1 (CET1) and Additional Tier 1 (AT1) instruments and Tier 2 (T2) instruments issued by the institution.
-In this respect, the Company's Tier 1 capital is wholly comprised of CET1 Capital.

-The composition of the capital base and capital ratios of the company are shown in the following table:
+The Company's regulatory capital comprises fully of CET1 capital while it has not issued any AT1 or T2 capital.
+The composition of the capital base and capital ratios of the Company are shown in the following table:

-Table 7: Composition of the capital base and capital ratios
+Table 8: Composition of the capital base and capital ratios

-€000
+Capital Instruments as at 31 December 2020 €000

 CET1 capital before regulatory adjustments

 Capital instruments and the related share premium accounts 310

+Non-refundable advances 3,000

-Retained earnings 7,571
+Retained earnings 1,841

 CET1 capital: regulatory adjustments

-Additional deductions of CET1 Capital due to Article 3 of the CRR () (69)
+Additional deductions of CET1 Capital due to Article 3 of the CRR (ICF Contribution) (70)

 Intangible Assets (2)

-CET1 capital 7,810
+CET1 capital 5,079

 AT1 capital -

-Tier 1 capital $(T1 = CET1 + AT1)$ 7,810
+Tier 1 capital (T1 = CET1 + AT1) 5,079

 Tier 2 (T2) capital -

-Total capital 7,810
+Total capital 5,079

-Risk weighted assets
+Risk weighted assets €'000

-Credit risk 4,949
+Credit risk 10,788

-Market risk 16,828
+Market risk 19,411

-Operational risk 19,354
+Operational risk 26,497

+Large Exposures in the Trading Book 328

-Total risk weighted assets 41,131
+Total risk weighted assets 57,025

-Capital ratios and buffers
+Capital ratios and buffers %

-CET1 Capital ratio 18.99%
+CET1 Capital ratio 8.91%

-T1 Capital ratio 18.99%
+T1 Capital ratio 8.91%

-Total capital ratio 18.99%
+Total capital ratio 8.91%

-Institution specific buffer requirement (CET1 requirement in accordance with article 92 (1)(a) plus capital conservation and countercyclical buffer requirements, plus systemic risk buffer, plus the systemically important institution buffer (G-SII or)-SII buffer), expressed as a percentage of risk exposure amount) 7.17%
+Institution specific buffer requirement (CET1 requirement in accordance with article 92 (1)(a) plus capital conservation and countercyclical buffer requirements), expressed as a percentage of risk exposure amount) 7.0001%

-of which: capital conservation buffer requirement 2.50%
+of which: capital conservation buffer requirement 2.5000%

-of which: counter cyclical buffer requirement 0.17%
+of which: counter cyclical buffer requirement 0.0001%

-CET1 available to meet buffers() 10.99%
+CET1 available to meet buffers 0.91%